When to Keep Your Child Home from School

 - RED EYES, ESPECIALLY IF THERE IS ALSO DRAINAGE OR CRUSTING AROUND THE EYE -this can often mean your child has conjunctivitis, also known as pink-eye.
 Not all pink-eye is contagious.
 Sometimes it is just allergies or other irritations that are causing the red color, but until we know for sure, which means we must have a note from the doctor stating the condition is not contagious, or until the redness and drainage are completely gone, your child must remain out of school.

 - PEDICULOSIS (HEAD LICE)– these small insects cause skin conditions that are uncomfortable and itchy, and could become infected.
 See CISD Head Lice Protocol link.
-Check with the school nurse to get information on treatment and when your child may return to school if those conditions are present.
+Check with the school nurse to get information on treatment.

 - RINGWORM - a fungal infection that can be spread, does not require exclusion from school so long as the infected area can be completely covered by clothing and/or bandage.